wpl123/qrcode_fa_app3/README.md

 - QRCodes can launch a webpage, send and email or SMS or make a phone call
 - Local settings enable webpages can be launched in the app itself or inside the default browser app

-*Server Mode*
+*ServerConnect Mode*

-- Requires the user to seect Server Connect Mode and setup the username, password and server connection URL in the settings
+- Enter the username, password
+- Enter server connection URL
-- Data can be collected after the QRCode is scanned.
+- Additional data can be collected after the QRCode is scanned.
 1 x Decimal Fields, 2 x String Fields.
-The Field lables are setup in the Settings
+- Additional data field labels are configurable
-- This data is updated directly via SQL to a sqflite local database and the remote server via an API
+- Additional data updates both the sqflite local database and the remote server via an API